Bright-Path/brightpath.github.io/src/content/page/home.md

 hero: /upload/brew-retouch_1639589762.jpeg
 title: Now Open
 description: >-
-  Bright Path Brewing is the first locally owned and operated small craft brewery in rural Jim Thorpe, Pennsylvania.
-We focus on ​​lager and low-ABV session beers.
+  Bright Path Brewing is a locally owned and operated small craft brewery in rural Jim Thorpe, Pennsylvania.
+We focus on flavorful ​​lagers and low-ABV session beers.